HorBro38/media_skip/README.md

 # Media Skip for Ren'py
 by HB38

-This Project is a drop in library for adding an easy way to skip movies (and music) in Ren'Py.
+This Project is a drop in library for adding an easy way to have media play (movies, music, images) for a set duration before continuing while still allowing the player to skip.
 Here is an example of the default settings, which can be fully customized to match the style of your game:

 ![skip_movie](https://github.com/HorBro38/media_skip/blob/main/skip_video.gif?raw=true)